The

 works well with this tuning capacitor: The grub screw is quite

-near to the bottom of the knob and it has a recess underneath which clears
+near to the bottom of the knob and it has a recess underneath which

-tuning shaft.
+short tuning shaft.

 Soldering